 Basic Safety Training (AMSA approved), meeting the requirements of:

-*100% attendance, full participation and completion of all practical exercises is required.
+*100% attendance, full participation in practical exercises and successful completion of all online theory assessments is required.